reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     A complicated model.

 To create this model, we must decompose it into several path of connections between nodes, or several sub-models.
-All sub-models can then be merged using the ``&`` operator, or the :py:func:`merge` function.
+All sub-models can then be merged using the ``&`` operator, or the :py:func:`~.merge` function.

 First, let's connect inputs
-to nodes A, B and C. To do this, we can use the :py:class:`Input` node to indicate to the model where inputs should be fed.
+to nodes A, B and C. To do this, we can use the :py:class:`~.Input` node to indicate to the model where inputs should be fed.

 .. code-block::